rackerlabs/rackspace-how-to/content/cloud-images/sharing-images-in-the-cloud-control-panel.md

 type: article
 created_date: '2015-01-29'
 created_by: Cloud Images
-last_modified_date: '2016-09-09'
+last_modified_date: '2018-02-06'
-last_modified_by: Kyle Laffoon
+last_modified_by: Charlie Stocker
 product: Cloud Images
 product_url: cloud-images
 ---

-This article provides some general information about sharing server images and provides details about how image sharing works in the Cloud Control Panel.
+This article provides general information about sharing server images and provides details about how image sharing works in the Cloud Control Panel.